 Symptoms & Risks Associated with Bed Bugs

-One itchy bump can seem basically the same as another, but bed-bug bites display in subtly unique ways.
-If you’re wondering just what kind of critter is making your life miserable, look for these symptoms and see if you may be dealing with bed bug bites:
+One itchy bump can seem basically the same as another, but bed bug bites display in subtle and unique ways.
+If you’re wondering just what kind of critter is making your life miserable, look for these symptoms to see if you may be dealing with bed bug bites:

 - Bites on exposed skin, usually on the upper body, neck, arms, and shoulders

 - Slight burning sensation before the welts appear

 - Red, itching welts that develop 24 to 48 hours after the bite

 - Bites in lines or groupings

 - In severe cases, bites swell or turn into blister-like inflammations